 Newsletter for the Nordic Police Research Network

 Since autumn 2020, the CPU stands as editors and coordinate the mailing of newsletters.
 Since February 2021, the newsletter is written in English.
-The next issue will be published on April 3rd.
+As from autumn 2023, CPU is handing over the editorship to Södertörn University.

 Staff connected to CPU